Huskyeder/stackato-doc/admin/console/customize.rst

 downloadable archives for each platform.

-Local paths are relative to the */home/stackato/stackato/* directory (Router node, see :ref:`Renaming the Client <customize-rename-client>` below), but HTTP URLs can also be used for externally hosted files.
+Local paths are relative to the */home/stackato/stackato/* directory (Router node, see :ref:`Renaming the Client
+<oem-customize-rename-client>`), but HTTP URLs can also be used for
+externally hosted files.

 The client executables served from the VM are the latest version available at the time of the Stackato VM release, but updated clients